ZJUHSY/cs284a_hw2_webpage/README.md

 #### 5-3 Show screenshots of a mesh before and after a combination of both edge splits and edge flips.
-Before edge flips:
+Original:
 ![5-3-1](/pic/5-3-1.png)

-After edge flips:
+After edge flip:
 ![5-3-2](/pic/5-3-2.png)

-After edge flips:
+After the combination of both edge splits and edge flips:
 ![5-3-3](/pic/5-3-3.png)
 #### 5-4 Write about your eventful debugging journey, if you have experienced one.